North Hero, VT 05474

 Facilities include a sandy swimming beach and boat rentals.
 Shaded and open picnic areas include cooking grills.

 The park also has a picnic pavilion that can be rented.
 The open pavilion seats up to 100 people and has electricity, grills, picnic tables, and restrooms nearby.
-The cost is $100 to rent.
+The cost is $100 plus a reservation fee to rent.